 ALTERNATIVE TECHNOLOGIES

 There are potential alternatives to the IALA beacon system for the distribution of safety related differential services, in particular Satellite Based Augmentation Systems (SBAS) and the Automatic Identification System (AIS).
-SBAS, such as WAAS and EGNOS, are now becoming operational and SBAS-enabled receivers are being marketed to non-SOLAS users, although SBAS has not been designed or approved for maritime applications.
-The use of AIS as a means of broadcasting differential corrections has also been proposed and demonstrated.
+SBAS, such as WAAS and EGNOS, are operational and SBAS-enabled receivers are being marketed to non-SOLAS users Current SBAS has not been designed or approved for maritime applications although maritime requirements may be included in the future.
+The use of AIS as a means of broadcasting differential corrections has also been demonstrated.
+The potential for the new VHF Data Exchange Service (VDES) to convey augmentation data also exists.
 There are other ways of providing enhanced services, including Real Time Kinematic (RTK), eLoran and pseudolites.
 All these options have been considered and a subjective cost–benefit analysis carried out, a summary of which is presented in the table below.

 Performance Assessment